OSSVerse/OSSVerse/README.md

 # FAQ: Onboarding and Licensing Process in OSSVerse with Emphasis on Proof of Assessment/Attestation of OSAR

-## Is it necessary for an OASP to be TAVOSS certified to onboard onto OSSVerse?
+## Is it mandatory for an Open Source Assurance Provider (OASP) to have a TAVOSS-certified project in order to join OSSVerse?

-No, an Open Source Assurance Provider (OASP) does not need to be TAVOSS certified to onboard onto OSSVerse.
+No, an Open Source Assurance Provider (OASP) does not need to have a TAVOSS certified project to onboard onto OSSVerse.
 An OASP can cater to Assurance Level 1-2 by conducting minimal assessments and providing Proof of Assessment/Attestation of OSAR.
 TAVOSS certification is applicable to the OSSProject itself, not the OASP.
 An OASP receives a license for a specific OSSProject or a category of OSSProjects within OSSVerse.

 ## Can an OASP cater only to lower assurance levels without TAVOSS certification?